Plain English Summary

 Background and study aims

 Falls are common and a major cause of concern in older people.
 A proven treatment to reduce the risk of falls is exercise, but many older people are unable to undertake enough exercise and if the exercise is not regular or the person stops doing it, the beneficial effects are lost.
 The benefit of exercise is that it improves muscle strength and stamina.
 This study will look at a drug, called perindopril, commonly used to treat high blood pressure that may be of benefit in improving muscle function, stability and muscle tiredness in older people at risk of falls.
-We will examine peoples stability, i.e. how much they tend to sway while standing, and their muscle strength before and after treatment with a 15-week course of the drug.
+People's stability, i.e. how much they tend to sway while standing, and their muscle strength are assessed before and after treatment with a 15-week course of the drug.
 If the drug does improve the patients stability and reduces their risk of falls it might be a useful and easy to prescribe therapy for people at risk of falls in future.

 Who can participate?